Quantum walks under superposition of causal order

 Here we give a brief account of how the reduced dynamics of the coin state can be computed in a simple way.
 In order to calculate the trace distance based measure of non-Markovianity, we consider two orthogonal initial coin states which are chosen to be $\ket{+}_c$ and $\ket{-}_c$.
 The initial density matrices of the (reduced) coin space are thus given by $\rho_+(0) = \ket{+}\bra{+}$ and $\rho_-(0) = \ket{-}\bra{-}$.
 The density matrices at any point $t$ are easily calculated by executing the walk for $t$ steps and tracing out the position space from the resulting density matrix of the walker, i.e.

-where $\rho_p(0) = \ket{x=0}\bra{x=0}$, and $\mathcal{O}$ is an operator that represents the dynamics of quantum walks caused due to particular definite causal order and indefinite causal order of coin operations.
-In the present work, as noted in the previous sections, we consider two cases: one, where each step of the periodic walks are put in superposition of causal order, and two, where the entire walk sequences are put in superposition of causal order.
-In this section, we consider only two-period and three-period walks.
-The trace distance can be calculated as
+where $\rho_p(0) = \ket{x=0}\bra{x=0}$, and $V$ is an operator, as given in Eq.~\eqref{eq:indef-unitary}, that represents the dynamics of quantum walks caused due to particular definite causal order and Superposition of causal order of coin operations. \bla In the present work, as noted in the previous sections, there can exist two cases: one, where each period of the periodic DTQW is put in superposition of causal order, and where the entire walk sequences are put in superposition of causal order.
+In this manuscript, however, we focus on the latter scenario.
+We see that for a $k-$period walk executed for $N$ steps, the sequence of the quantum walk steps for forward and reverse temporal orders is the same only when $N$ is an integer multiple of $k$, and dissimilar otherwise. \bla